MCP Integration

 als add-cust

-to load mcp (and logic) - Start the Server (f5)
+to load mcp (and logic) -

-You will need an environment variable: APILOGICSERVER_CHATGPT_APIKEY
+Optionally, define an environment variable:

 Prompt